Sarvodaya Jain temple

 Sarvodaya Jain temple is a Jain temple in Amarkantak town in Anuppur, Madhya Pradesh.
 Nearest airport is Raipur C.G. and nearest railway station is Pendra road (SEC Rly)C.G.

 You can also reach easily from Bilaspur CG and Anuppur MP, by Car.

 Rental car, taxi and auto rickshaw are easily available From Pendra Road.
 Many Lodges, Ashram and Hotels are available in Amarkantak and as well as Pendraroad.

 Amarkantak is a well-known Teerth.
 It is famous for beautiful Nature, mountains and climate.

-Ma Narmada Temple, Narmada kund, Kapil dhara, Dudh Dhara, Son muda, Mai ki bahiya, Durga dhara, Bhrigu kamandal, Arandi ashram, Kalyan ashram and many more attractive places are Beauty of Amarkantak.
+Ma Narmada Temple, Narmada kund, Kapil dhara, Dudh Dhara, Son muda, Mai ki bagiya, Durga dhara, Bhrigu kamandal, Arandi ashram, Kalyan ashram and many more attractive places are Beauty of Amarkantak.

 Beauty and architecture of Sarvoday Jain temple is also remarkable.

 History

 The temple construction started under the guidance of Acharya Vidyasagar in 2006.
 Upon completion the height of the temple will be 151 feet, width 125 feet and length 490 feet.
 Bhairon Singh Shekhawat, the former Vice President of India, laid the foundation stone of the temple.